status-im/subspace-docs/reactive-graphql.md

 # reactive-graphql

-Using `reactive-graphql` you can execute GraphQL queries against Phoenix observables after you create your own type definitions and resolvers.
+Using `reactive-graphql` you can execute GraphQL queries against **Subspace** observables after you create your own type definitions and resolvers.

 ### Example